Colourful Buildings in Vietnam, France & Mexico

 Hang Nga Villa, Da Lat, Vietnam

-In Da Lat, Vietnam, sits Hang Nga ‘Crazy House’, a Roald Dahl-meets-Walt-Disney creation with curved walls, spiralling roofs and branchlike bannisters.
+In Da Lat, Vietnam, sits Hang Nga ‘Crazy House’, a Roald Dahl-meets-Walt-Disney creation with curved walls, spiralling roofs and branchlike banisters.
 Designed by Đặng Việt Nga, the building was originally a personal project inspired by Antoni Gaudí and the natural surroundings of Da Lat.
-It is now open to tourists to visit and stay in the guest house.
+Now open for tourists to visit, there are guided tours and the option to actually stay in the guest house.

 ‘Treatment Rooms’, London, England

-This West London house is owned by Carrie Reichardt, who is a renowned mosaic artist!
-The designs took several years to complete, but the house is now an unlikely tourist destination and colourful addition to a residential street.
+This West London house is owned by Carrie Reichardt, a renowned mosaic artist!
+Although the designs took several years to complete, the house is now an unlikely tourist destination and colourful addition to a residential street.
 Read more about visiting the Treatment Rooms here.

 Les Fresques de Bel Air, Chantres, France

-This housing estate in Chartes, just outside Paris, was redecorated in 2008 using the trompe-l’œil method that creates optical illusions.
+This housing estate in Chartes, just outside Paris, was redecorated in 2008 using the trompe-l’œil method, which creates optical illusions.
 The residents of the buildings chose the designs themselves, so each mural is slightly different!
 Like the Treatment Rooms, Les Fresques de Bel Air is not officially a tourist attraction, but it’s easy to visit to see the wonderful designs for yourself.